 She has a longstanding experience with the use of physical synthesis techniques, like reactive MBE and magnetron sputtering with inert gas aggregation.
 Characterization tools include surface science methods, namely photoelectron spectroscopies and electron diffraction, scanning tunneling and atomic force microscopy, combined with transmission electron microscopy and synchrotron radiation based techniques, like x-ray absorption spectroscopy, resonant inelastic x-ray scattering, nuclear resonant scattering of synchrotron radiation, and grazing incidence x-ray diffraction.
-More recently she developed an expertise on the use of ultrafast spectroscopies like femtosecond transient absorption spectroscopy and pump-probe x-ray absorption spectroscopy.
+More recently she developed an expertise on the use of ultrafast spectroscopies like femtosecond transient absorption spectroscopy and pump-probe x-ray absorption spectroscopy

 Istituto Nanoscienze